openlibhums/janeway/docs/source/manager/journal/index.rst

 Favicon
     The tiny little image you often see in the browser tab before the name of a webpage.
 Use a very small image of equal width and height.
 If not set, no Favicon will appear.

-Default Editorial Team Image
+Default Profile Image
-    The default image used when editorial team groups have "Display profile images" enabled.
+    The default image used when editorial team groups have "Display profile images" enabled, it is also used on the public profile page when a user has enabled it.

 Styling
 -------